“Home is the source for

 Seeing no escape from Willow Grove, she dedicated herself to holding her marriage and little family together.
 Still, fate and low-level family connections eventually delivered her back closer to home.
 “But son, there are some things I must tell you, things that we’ve never really brought up over the years or your dad would ever talk about…I mean, now that you’re getting more serious with…”

 “What things, mom, what kind of things…”

 “Well, for one, I’ve always had a latent epilepsy condition that fortunately hasn’t gone into petite mal seizure stage since I was a little girl.
-I have no idea if or how this might affect you, but it’s something you need to keep in mind.”
+I have no idea if or how this might affect you, but it’s something you need to keep in mind, just in case.”

-“Just file it away, you never know about seizures.
+“File it away, okay?
+You never know about seizures.
 Blood can leak in your brain, swell it up, and if the ICP doesn’t ease—well, God forbid, there’s grand mal or grade 4 Gleoblastoma.
 I’m only telling you what the doctor told me long ago, son, so you are aware—for your own good,” she whispered, turning on her side toward me, bending my ear.
 “And, Ken, there are a couple more you should know about your father, now with your new lady friend, and all.
 But not a word to him that I’m telling you this…”

 “What?
 That he’s a narrow miser who only comes to life when he’s loaded?”

-“No fair, son, there’s more to your dad than that, he’s provided for us, hasn’t he—but take his side of the family,” she became as stern as she could be, what with the cancer and heartbreaking deterioration.
-“Grandpa Herbert had actually changed their name from McDumfermoth, I recall it was.
+“No fair, son, there’s more to your dad than that, he’s provided for us, hasn’t he?
+But take his side of the family,” she became as stern as she could be, what with the cancer and heartbreaking deterioration.
+“Grandpa Herbert had actually changed their name from MacDumfery, I recall it was.
 You know, to Americanize it, right off the boat—I think he took it from the Irish composer, Victor Herbert.
 And you remember hearing about your Uncle Early?”

 “Sure, dad’s older brother, died in the war…”